tiksem/KotlinSpirit/README.md

 Warning: If your root parser rule is OptionalRule `parseGetResultOrThrow` will always throw an exception.
 This issue is going to be fixed in next versions of KotlinSpirit.

 ## FailIf rule
-The resultType the rule is the same as the resultType if `a` rule
+The resultType the rule is the same as the resultType of `a` rule

 `a.failIf(predicate: (T) -> Boolean)` Check the result of `a` and fail the passed predicate returns true.